3rd December 2003

 Most designers overuse inheritance, resulting in large inheritance hierarchies that can become hard to deal with.
 Object composition is a different method of reusing functionality.
 Objects are composed to achieve more complex functionality.
 The disadvantage of object composition is that the behavior of the system may be harder to understand just by looking at the source code.
 A system using object composition may be very dynamic in nature so it may require running the system to get a deeper understanding of how the different objects cooperate.

 In the second place I am not going to change a method which is simple and effective for one that introduces another level of complexity for absolutely no discernible benefit.
-This is another one of those looney OO ideas that I shall consign to the khazi.
+This is another one of those loony OO ideas that I shall consign to the khazi.

 Interestingly enough the same article also contains this: